HandsOnDataViz/book/docs/HandsOnDataViz.md

 We’ll break this down into three steps for each visualization platform.
-First, we will demonstrate how to copy your embed code or iframe tag from Google Sheets, Datawrapper, Tableau Public, and other platforms listed below. \[TODO: add others like BatchGeo or rewrite that sentence?\] Second, we’ll show you how to *practice paste* the embed code or iframe tag into the [W3Schools TryIt iframe page](https://www.w3schools.com/tags/tryit.asp?filename=tryhtml_iframe), as shown in Figure <a href="#fig:w3schools-tryit-iframe">10.2</a>, to help you understand what’s happening behind-the-scenes and to modify the code if needed.
+First, we will demonstrate how to copy your embed code or iframe tag from Google Sheets, Datawrapper, Tableau Public, and other platforms listed below.
+Second, we’ll show you how to *practice paste* the embed code or iframe tag into the [W3Schools TryIt iframe page](https://www.w3schools.com/tags/tryit.asp?filename=tryhtml_iframe), as shown in Figure <a href="#fig:w3schools-tryit-iframe">10.3</a>, to help you understand what’s happening behind-the-scenes and to modify the code if needed.
 Third, we’ll point you to the next section to learn how to properly paste the embed code in your preferred website, such as